gdayori/Infragistics-WPF-Core3.0-Workshop/docs/01-Grid/01-00-Overview-of-Section1.md

 #  Data on a grid

-In this section, display sales records on a grid conrtol to see the data to be anilized & visualized.
+Display sales records on a grid conrtol to see the data to be anilized & visualized in this section.
 You build rich grid UI with XamDataGrid in MainWindow.xaml.

 ## Steps
 1. [Get started with XamDataGrid](01-01-Get-started-with-XamDataGrid.md)